Loco-Roco/DiffAD/README.md

 ## Training
 ### Reconstruction sub-network
-The reconstrucion sub-network is based on latent diffusion model.
+The reconstrucion sub-network is based on the latent diffusion model.
 #### Training Auto-encoder
 ```
 cd rec_network